Robert-W/React-Tips/README.md

 # React Tips

 This example app attempts to demonstrate and explain concepts, tips, preferred styles, and lessons learned while I've been using React.
-While this could have been written in markdown, I wanted to provide samples as well as snippets and explanations.
+While this could have been written in markdown (and would have been much easier to maintain), I wanted to provide samples as well as snippets and explanations.
 All of the concepts discussed have samples in the source code or links to external examples.
+You can read all about the tips, tricks, concepts, etc. at the demo link.

+## Demo
+Coming Soon to gh-pages.

 ### Still under development - Items to complete
-1. Pure Components Example/Tips
+1. [] Pure Components Example/Tips
-2. Prerender Example
+2. [] Prerender Example
-3. Immutable.js Link/Tips
+3. [] Immutable.js Link/Tips
-4. Alt.js Tips
+4. [] Alt.js Tips
-5. Dispatcher Example/Tips
+5. [] Dispatcher Example/Tips
-6. Actions Example/Tips
+6. [] Actions Example/Tips
-7. Stores Example/Tips
+7. [] Stores Example/Tips
-8. Add build script for CI to generate code for gh-pages
+8. [] Add build script for CI to generate code for gh-pages
-8. Circle CI to automate deployment to gh-pages
+8. [] Circle CI to automate deployment to gh-pages
-9. Add eslint
+9. [] Add eslint

 ### Purpose
 This was developed for a BlueRaster Brownbag/Training to demonstrate tips and tricks learned for other developers.